Gear up for a skill that's in great demand!

 - HLTH 1010 - First Aid/CPR

-Classes are held Monday - Friday, 7:30 a.m. to 4:00 p.m. at MCC's Applied Technology Center in Irvington, NE.
-You must register in person.
+Classes are held Monday - Friday, 7:30 am to 4:00 pm at MCC's Applied Technology Center in Irvington, NE.

-MCC's CDL Training program is more affordable than many other truck driving schools.
-The in-state cost of tuition and books for the entire program is approximately $1,300.
-There are additional expenses you will incur, which would be part of any other truck driving training program.
-Financial aid is not available for this program; however, some companies reimburse a student's tuition expenses up to a maximum amount set in the company's hiring policies.
+MCC's CDL Training program is far more affordable than many other truck driving schools.
+The in-state cost of tuition and books for the entire program is less than $1,500.
+Financial aid may be available for this program, and some companies reimburse a student's tuition expenses.
+Call the Financial Aid office at (402) 457-2330 or email email@example.com.

-Rick recognizes that for you to be successful in this career, you'll need to know more than simply driving a truck.
-Through his community partnerships with industry-related companies, he will bring in professionals to conduct mini-seminars on maintenance, first aid, cargo theft prevention and safety and finances.
+MCC recognizes that for you to be successful in this career, you'll need to know more than simply how to drive a truck.
+You will learn first aid & CPR, basic truck maintenance, cargo theft prevention, and what you need to know for life on the road.
 This knowledge will pay off by making you better prepared for a truck driving career.
 The better prepared you are, the more successful you'll be.
+We like to think that we prepare you for a life long career, not just a job.

 A Lifestyle Choice